Liability Order

 Commentary from Bailiff Advice Online

 If you have any queries about the enforcement of a Liability Order, or are experiencing difficulty in getting a payment agreement accepted with the bailiff company, please feel free to contact us.
 You can email a question to us using our online Enquiry Form.
-Alternatively, can contact our helpline.
+Alternatively, can contact our free helpline.
 Details are on our Contact page.

 Lastly, our Simplified Guide to the Taking Control of Goods Regulations 2013 can be read here.